foxitsoftware/cordova-plugin-foxitpdf/README.md

 > window.FoxitPdf.enableAnnotations(enable);

 - __enable__: A boolean value whether to enable or disable annotation modules.
-> __Note__: To make it work, this function should be called before opening a document.
+` Note: To make it work, this function should be called before opening a document.`

 ```js